Millennials and homebuying: Real estate adapts to the largest generation

 Millennials in a changing housing market

-Millennials are typically defined as those born sometime between the mid-1980s and mid-1990s.
-Their entry into the real estate market has looked different than that of older generations.
-Generally, millennials are buying their first homes later than their baby boomer parents.
-There are a number of reasons behind that delay, but high student loan debt loads and the lingering effects of career stagnation caused by the Great Recession are some of the most commonly cited reasons.
+Millennials are typically defined as those born between the early 1980s and the mid-1990s.
+Their entry into the real estate market has looked different from that of older generations.
+Generally, millennials are buying their first homes later than their baby-boomer parents.
+There are a number of reasons behind that delay, but high student debt loads and the lingering effects of career stagnation caused by the Great Recession are some of the most commonly cited reasons.

-Moreover, saving money continues to prove challenging.
-Twenty-seven percent of younger millennials say saving for a down payment is the “most difficult step” of the homebuying process, according to NAR, with 25 percent relying on a gift from family or friends to help with their purchase.
+Dovetailing with that is data from the National Association of Realtors (NAR).
+In its “2022 Home Buyers and Sellers Generational Trends Report,” 27 percent of younger millennials say gathering enough funds for a down payment is the “most difficult step” of the homebuying process, with 25 percent relying on a gift from family or friends to help with their purchase.

 Tips for millennial homebuyers

-If you’re looking to buy a home, there are a few key bits of advice to keep in mind:
+If you’re looking to become a homeowner, there are a few key bits of advice to keep in mind:

 - Work with a real estate agent.
 Although the housing market is showing signs of cooling, now’s not the time to embark on a purchase without someone to guide you through the process.
-If you’re a first-time homebuyer, it’s even more important to have someone who understands your needs, concerns and stresses.
+If you’re a first-time homebuyer, it’s even more important to have a real estate professional who understands your needs, concerns and stresses.